Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Kazimierz| ©Paul Arps

-I have no doubt that during your stay in Kraków you will have spent some time visiting Kazimierz, the Jewish quarter of the city, as it is home to many places worth seeing.
+I have no doubt that during your stay in Krakow you will have booked a tour of the Jewish quarter, Kazimierz.
+The Jewish quarter is home to many places worth seeing.
 It is precisely this quarter that hosts one of the country's most renowned cultural events: the Festival of Jewish Culture.
 If the dates coincide, you should not miss the events organised there.

 The festival is held every year for 10 days at the end of June or beginning of July.
 Originally, in 1988, it was conceived as a series of events to remember the importance of the Jewish community in the city, as well as to recognise its historical and cultural contributions.